peterhartree/notes/src/misc/where-am-i.md

 Hmm.

 ## Things are changing
-If you zoom out and look at world population and GDP over the last 12,000 years, you’ll see that the rate of change was slow, then modest, and then... a couple hundred years ago, the party starts.
+If you look at world population and GDP over the last 12,000 years, you’ll see that the rate of change was slow, then modest, and then... a couple hundred years ago, the party starts.

 ![](../images/F9646A35-F165-4922-ABF9-F02FFC7162DE-4902-00002A0AB9344576/64E3CB51-5C3D-4F94-B846-4937AC0B2521.png)
 ![](../images/5CD820E9-1E36-4403-B59A-832E3C5FF836-4902-00002AC09B7220F0/9056D6A8-B78A-41BA-AF7D-4BF0456148FD.png)